symfony/symfony/UPGRADE-3.1.md

 Yaml
 ----

+ * Deprecated usage of `%` at the beginning of an unquoted string.

  * The `Dumper::setIndentation()` method is deprecated and will be removed in Symfony 4.0.
 Pass the indentation level to the constructor instead.